NickG-Math/Mackey/Doc.md

 * Homology of chain complexes of free \f$\mathbb Z\f$ modules can be algorithmically computed by turning the differentials into matrices and then diagonalizing them (Smith Normal Form).

 * Free Mackey functors are determined by their bottom level groups.
-The higher levels are obtained by taking fixed points, and this can be done algorithmically on our matrices as long as equivariant bases are used (this is an ordered basis in which elements in the same orbit are written consecutively).
+The higher levels are obtained by taking fixed points, and this can be done algorithmically on our matrices by writing them with respect to equivariant bases (an equivariant basis is an ordered basis in which elements in the same orbit are written consecutively).

 * Box products of Mackey functors are tensor products on the bottom level.
 This is not true for the higher levels, however using the bulletpoint above, higher levels are obtained by transferring.
 This is how box products of chain complexes of free Mackey functors are computed.